Echimalj/neuro-snRNAseq-tools/docs/cluster_annotation_guide.md

 # Cluster Annotation Guide

-This document describes the workflow used to annotate clusters i.e. human snRNA-seq data (AD/CAA dataset).
+This document describes the workflow used to annotate clusters in human snRNA-seq data using the AD/CAA dataset as an example.

 ---